jesnor/RustDataModelling/README.md

 # RustDataModelling
- Exploring of different ways to model data in Rust
+ Exploration of different ways to model data with references in Rust